niyasmansoor/adf_client/README.md

 Only xml files can be uploaded.
 The xml file should have the same format as the reference file in the attachment section.
-The values for the below criteria is as follows.

-Criteria
-Values
-Timeframe
-within 48 hours
-within 2 weeks
-with in 1 month
-none
-Purchase Type
-Finance
-Cash
-None
-Preferred Contact Type
-Phone
-email
-none
-Preffered Contact Time
-Day
-Afternoon
-None

-If any tags of the test criteria is not found in the xml , a score of zero will be returned against that criteria.

 7. ATTACHMENTS